 - Persons who have received an enforceable removal order

 - Most stateless people (i.e., people who are not the citizen of any country)

 Of course, this list is not inclusive.

 A Canadian visa allows people to travel to Canada.
 We call such visas a TRV.
-Of course, you may receive a TRV for many purposes such as work, study, or tourism.
+Of course, you may receive a TRV for many purposes, such as work, study, or tourism.
 Moreover, a typical TRV sticker reflects the nature of your visit.
 Regardless, the purpose of a visa is to allow you to board an airplane and travel to Canada.
 It is up to a border officer to allow you to enter and remain in Canada.
-The US citizens may travel to Canada without a TRV.
+US citizens may travel to Canada without a TRV.
 Also, some other people may travel to Canada with an eTA and without a visa.